psalm · 141

 Selah

 Stop.
 Breathe.
-Let evening incense rising slowly settle into the place that has been wanting to fire off something fast, then tell Him exactly which door of your lips you need Him to keep tonight — out loud if you can.
+Let evening incense rising slowly settle into the place that has been leaning toward something it shouldn't, then tell Him exactly what you need Him to keep you from tonight — the word, the company, the thing you've started to want — out loud if you can.

 Prayer